Twigest

 What is Twitter trend tracking?+

-How does Twigest detect spikes?+
+How does Twigest detect volume surges?+

 How is a trend defined on Twigest?+